-The Panel met on the 26 January 2024 to carry out their recommendation vote.
-They assessed whether a change should be made to the CUSC by assessing the proposed change and any alternatives against the Applicable Objectives.
+The Panel will meet on the 26 January 2024 to carry out their recommendation vote.
+They will assess whether a change should be made to the CUSC by assessing the proposed change and any alternatives against the Applicable Objectives.

 Vote 1: Does the Original or WACM1 facilitate the objectives better than the Baseline?